Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 There can be a natural bond, or antagonism, between a parent and child who both have Asperger’s syndrome.
 Liane Holliday Willey has a very close and supportive relationship with her father.
 He recognized that his daughter would need to acquire the knowledge he had learned about people, socializing and conversations.
 He became her social mentor, with daily advice on what to do and say in social situations.
 Father and daughter understood and respected each other’s perspectives and experiences.
 This is not always the case.
 The enforced proximity of two inflexible and dominating characters with AS can lead to animosity and arguments.
 The non-AS parent becomes an experienced diplomat, trying to ‘keep the peace’ and facing the problems of conflicting loyalties.
 It can be like having two magnets – they either attract or repel each other.

 In Liane Holliday Willey’s family, AS has occurred in some family members in each generation.
-She has a daughter with AS and her father has some of the associated characteristics.
+She has a daughter with AS, and her father has some of the associated characteristics.
 Liane’s family have a very positive attitude towards Asperger’s syndrome:

-COPING WITH a PARTNER’S ASPERGER SYNDROME
+COPING WITH A PARTNER’S ASPERGER’S SYNDROME

 Understanding your partner with Asperger’s syndrome can be difficult or seemingly impossible at times.
 Making better connections can lead to a happier, healthier relationship.